k2byew/mailgun-ics-sender/README.md

 # mailgun-ics-sender

 Got a roster and want to send participants calender events by email as reminders?
-Here are some quick bash scripts to create *.ics files, and to send it by [Mailgun](http://www.mailgun.com).
+Here are some quick bash scripts to create *.ics files and then send them using [Mailgun](http://www.mailgun.com).

 Signup for a [Mailgun](http://www.mailgun.com) account and update the `api_key` and `api_base_url` variables in `send-mail.sh`